networkoptix/nx_open/vms/libs/nx_sdk/src/nx/sdk/analytics/taxonomy.md

     NOTE: The icons from the above mentioned icon collection that refer to various brands are not available for the VMS Taxonomy.

-- `"color"`: String

-    Optional.
-Defines the color of a bounding box used to show such Objects on the video.
-Can be one of the following fixed values:
-    - `"Magenta"`
-    - `"Blue"`
-    - `"Green"`
-    - `"Yellow"`
-    - `"Cyan"`
-    - `"Purple"`
-    - `"Orange"`
-    - `"Red"`
-    - `"White"`

-    NOTE: This concept of color has no relation to the one used as an Attribute type.

 - `"base"`: String

     Optional name of an Object Type to inherit the Attributes from.